beingnile/alx-system_engineering-devops/0x0A-configuration_management/README.md

 ```

 > To see how the third file works, run `./killmenow` in a different terminal.
 > Apply the puppet manifest in a new terminal.
+The `killmenow` process should terminate.
-The `killmenow` file should have executable rights.
+> Note that the `killmenow` file should have executable rights.